-As an example, if you live in the UK, travelling back with the child’s US passport is generally fine.
+As an example, if you live in the UK, traveling back with the child’s US passport is generally fine.
 The intended parents must apply for a Parental Order within six months of the child’s birth and as long as one of the IPs is genetically related to the child.
 The birth mother must give written consent, the IPs must make a court appearance to be given full rights over the child.
 A birth certificate with the IPs names named as the legal parents will then be issued.
 You are no longer intended parents, just parents.

 In surrogacy arrangements, especially for same-sex couples, it’s common that only one of the IPs will be biologically related to the child, having used an egg (or sperm), donor.
-Parental rights, or being recognised as the legal parent, are automatically present for the parent who has a biological connection.
+Parental rights, or being recognized as the legal parent, are automatically present for the parent who has a biological connection.
 The partner of the biological parent, either through marriage or civil partnership, has their parentage rights by virtue of their relationship to the first parent.
-Where same-sex marriage is not recognised, the second parent may find themselves at a disadvantage, as they are not legally a ‘parent’ to their own child.
+Where same-sex marriage is not recognized, the second parent may find themselves at a disadvantage, as they are not legally a ‘parent’ to their own child.
 The second-parent adoption process is there to legally grant a ‘second parent’ alongside the first, or biological parent, parental rights for the child.
 So, through this process, your child will have two legal parents.

 The genetically unrelated intended parent will have to complete this second-parent adoption process.
 It is not a complicated process and the requirements are different to a full adoption.

 State laws vary so always consult with your family attorney.